 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Endothelin (ET) is a peptide (small protein) that helps regulate your blood pressure by constricting (tightening) your blood vessels.
-Peptides are small proteins made up of short chains of amino acids (organic compounds).
-Your endothelium (the cells lining the inside of your blood vessels) makes endothelin.
-This smaller protein serves as a building block for larger proteins in your body.
+Endothelin (ET) is a natural peptide that helps manage your blood pressure by narrowing your blood vessels.
+This reduces blood flow through your vessels.
+Peptides are small proteins made up of short chains of amino acids.

 Advertisement